pa2si/portfolio-projects/README.md

-v 0.1.42
+v 0.1.43

 new:

-- DownloadButton component
-- v 0.1.41 changes: project descriptions updated
+- download path in download button updated

   what's done: